philipturner/MoltenCL/README.md

 Features (not exhaustive):
 - half precision
-- double precision (through emulation on Apple GPUs, possibly hardware FP64 on AMD)
+- double precision (through emulation)
 - waiting to flush the `cl_queue` until multiple commands have queued up
 - compiling shaders in OpenCL C and Metal Shading Language
 - transforming OpenCL SPIR-V and AIR binary code into kernel objects